Nursing Scholarships for Students Living with Disabilities

 CSU Dale M. Schoettler Scholarship for Visually Impaired Students

-Who Can Apply: Students who have a visual impairment and attend California State University may apply for this award.
-Each applicant must have a minimum 2.8 GPA and enroll in at least 6.1 credits.
+Who Can Apply: Students who have a visual impairment and attend any California State University (CSU) campus may apply for this award.
+Each applicant must have a minimum 2.8 GPA and enroll in at least 6.1 units.

 Amount: $10,000